-Here is all the current listings and application deadlines of future investments
+Here you can find the current listings and application deadlines

 - A monthly grant of DKK 15,000